-Waratah 2: Full time trainee position – 5 days per week.
+Waratah 2: Diploma Qualified programming position – 5 days/37.5 hours per week.

 I joined the Tillys team at our Muswellbrook centre as an educator in January 2012 after the birth of our fourth child.
 I then became the Director there in 2014 returning to full time work as my own children grew older.
 In 2016 I transferred as the director to our Greta centre and in July 2018 I moved into the Educational Advisor/Area Manager role working with all of our centres supporting them in their programming and practice to ensure they are working with knowledge of the most up to date research and best practice.